abajwa-hw/security-workshops/Setup-knox-23.md

 #### Knox exercises to check Hive setup

 - Run beehive query connecting through Knox.
-Note that the beeline connect string is different for connecting via Knox
+Note that the beeline connect string is different for connecting via Knox.
+Also you would need to replace trustStorePassword=knox with whatever password was specified during cluster creation/installing Knox service
 ```
 su ali
 beeline